KDE/documentation-develop-kde-org/content/docs/contribute/style.md

 Don't: [`monospacedLink`](#)

+## Use arrows to indicate menu structures or GUI steps {#arrows}

+To indicate any menu actions (such as those in an application's menubar, context menu, or hamburger menu) or a certain number of steps to accomplish an action in the application's graphical interface, use arrows:

+* File → Export → Export as PDF…
+* Select any text → Copy its contents with Ctrl+C → Open Dolphin → Navigate to this folder → Paste with Ctrl+V

+## Prefer Unicode symbols over handmade approximations {#symbols}

+Use the following:

+* … (U+2026) instead of ...
+* → (U+2192) instead of ->
+* “ (U+201C) and ” (U+201D) instead of " for quotations
+* ’ (U+2019) instead of ' for apostrophes
+* — (U+2014) instead of -, -, or -- for [interjections](https://www.merriam-webster.com/grammar/em-dash-en-dash-how-to-use)

+While this will not count as a blocker for a merge request contribution to the KDE Developer website, following this guideline will result in more professional text that is more comprehensible for a screen reader.

+This guideline is based on, but does not strictly follow, the [KDE Human Interface Guidelines]({{< ref "hig/text_and_labels#symbols" >}}).

+## Avoid abbreviations (e.g., i.e., &, tech terms) {#abbreviations}

+Common Latin-based abbreviations might be tempting to use in documentation due to how short they are, but avoiding them makes the text sound more natural in English and removes any potential language barrier for the reader.
+They also tend to become overused.

+Use:

+* "for example" / "for instance" instead of e.g.
+* "that is / in other words" instead of i.e.

+The abbreviation for et cetera (etc.) can be used.

+While not technically an abbreviation, the symbol & used as an abbreviated replacement for "and" should also be avoided.

+Most technology terms that are used as abbreviations have simpler English counterparts that should be used instead:

+* PC → Computer
+* OS → Operating system

+However, terms that are more well known by their abbreviations than their spelled-out counterpart should be written as is.
+For example:

+* USB is more well known than Universal Serial Bus
+* URL is more well known than Uniform Resource Locator
+* HTML is more well known than HyperText Markup Language

+This guideline is based on the [KDE Human Interface Guidelines]({{< ref "hig/text_and_labels#acronyms" >}}).

 ## Cross-reference most things {#links}

 This binds with the question of "Can the reader find what they need without a search field?".